ktrnka/company-detective/README.md

 The project includes automated tests.
 Note that some network-based tests may be skipped to avoid dependencies on external services during CI/CD processes.

-## Code Style

-Please refer to the `STYLE.md` file for coding style guidelines.
-Key points include:
-- Use the Black formatter
-- Use type hints for stable code
-- Order imports as: built-in modules > third-party dependencies > internal project imports

 ## License

 To be determined.
 Please contact the repository owner for licensing information.